hafizfarhad/deparja/README.md

 - **JWT Authentication**: Access protected routes by including a valid JWT token in the Authorization header.

 ## Missing or Needed Features for a Complete MVP

-### Error Handling & Responses
-- I’ll improve error messages to make them clear and user-friendly.
-Right now, some error cases, like missing data or invalid tokens, don’t have great responses.
-- For `/api/roles` and `/api/user_roles`, I’ll handle duplicate roles or role assignments better by returning specific error messages (like "400 Bad Request").

-### User and Role Management
-- I’ll add features to update and delete users or roles, like `/api/users/{id}` or `/api/roles/{id}`.
-- I’ll also allow removing role assignments, for example with `/api/user_roles/{user_id}/{role_id}`.

-### Password Hashing and Security
-- I already hash passwords before saving them, but I’ll double-check to ensure no plain-text passwords are ever exposed anywhere.

 ### Testing
 - **Unit Tests**: I’ll write tests to check key features like creating users, assigning roles, and resetting passwords.
 This will make sure everything works as expected.